-When looking at the strict calculation of the number of ECTS in terms of students' workload8, it may be asserted that 2 is a correct number.
-In average, as will be seen from a next section of this report, students need 7 hours for completing the IDL9 and the programme of the residential phase of the module amounts slightly more than 30 hours of contact with the CSDP topic.
+When looking at the strict calculation of the number of ECTS in terms of students' workload8, it may be asserted that 2 is a correct estimate.
+In average, students need 7 hours for completing the IDL9 and the programme of the residential phase of the module amounts slightly more than 30 hours of contact with the CSDP topic.

-Additionally, at the end of the residential phase, the TMA awarded certificates of attendance, provided by the ESDC and signed by the High-Representative for the Common Foreign and Security Policy of the European Union and Vice-President of the European Commission, Baroness Catherine Ashton, as well as, for those who successfully completed the module, diploma supplements emanating from the TMA's authorities and describing the objectives and content of the module and the number of ECTS attached to it10.
+Additionally, at the end of the residential phase, the TMA awards certificates of attendance, provided by the ESDC and signed by the High-Representative for the Common Foreign and Security Policy of the European Union and Vice-President of the European Commission, Baroness Catherine Ashton, as well as, for those who successfully completed the module, diploma supplements emanating from the TMA's authorities and describing the objectives and content of the module and the number of ECTS attached to it.